SITONGRUC/race_identify/readme.md

 ## References

 **Literature & Working Papers**
+* [1] Evsyukova, Y., Rusche, F., & Mill, W. (2025).
+LinkedOut?
+A Field Experiment on Discrimination in Job Network Formation. *The Quarterly Journal of Economics*, 140(1), 283-334.
-* Edelman, B., Luca, M., & Svirsky, D. (2017).
+* [2] Edelman, B., Luca, M., & Svirsky, D. (2017).
 Racial Discrimination in the Sharing Economy: Evidence from a Field Experiment. *American Economic Journal: Applied Economics*, 9(2), 1-22.
-* Wang, Y., Shin, J., & Zhang, C. (2025). *The Value of Internal Labor Markets: Evidence from LinkedIn Profiles and U.S. Inventors*.
+* [3] Wang, Y., Shin, J., & Zhang, C. (2025). *The Value of Internal Labor Markets: Evidence from LinkedIn Profiles and U.S. Inventors*.
 [Working Paper].
-* *The Missing Link?
-Using LinkedIn Data to Measure Race, Ethnic, and Gender Composition of Company Workforces*. (n.d.).
-* *Organizational Diversity Database: An Open Dataset on Firm Racial and Gender Composition*. (n.d.).
+* [4] Taigman, Y., Yang, M., Ranzato, M., & Wolf, L. (2014).
+DeepFace: Closing the Gap to Human-Level Performance in Face Verification. *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*.

 **Software & Data**
 * Kaplan, J. (2022). *predictrace: Predict the Race and Gender of a Person from Their Name* [R package].
-* Taigman, Y., Yang, M., Ranzato, M., & Wolf, L. (2014).
-DeepFace: Closing the Gap to Human-Level Performance in Face Verification. *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*.
 * U.S. Census Bureau.
 (2022). *Decennial Census Data on Last Names and Race*.
 U.S. Department of Commerce.